Team-Spoofemon/roto/Assets/docs/GAMEPLAY.md

 **Setting:** The cave of Amalthea, where Zeus was raised in secrecy.

+**Size:** 30 x 10

 **Quests:**
-- Movement and combat training with nymphs and spirits (?).
+- Movement and combat training with nymphs and spirits.
 - First fight against minor Titan minions as a test.
 - Learn the prophecy and the need to overthrow Cronus.
 - Metis gives Zeus a disguise to infiltrate Cronus's palace.